tonypowa/shop-fast-alerting-demo/README.md

 **Observability Stack:**
 - Grafana 12 - Dashboards and alerting
 - Prometheus - Metrics collection
-- Loki + Alloy - Log aggregation (modern unified collector)
+- Loki + Alloy - Log aggregation
+- **Tempo - Distributed tracing** ⭐ NEW!
+- Alloy - Unified observability collector (logs + traces)
 - PostgreSQL - Business database

-> 🚀 **Why Alloy?** This demo uses Grafana Alloy, the modern replacement for Promtail.
-Alloy is Grafana's unified observability collector with better performance, cleaner configuration syntax (River), and support for logs, metrics, and traces in one agent.
+> 🚀 **Why Alloy?** This demo uses Grafana Alloy, the modern unified observability collector.
+Alloy collects both logs AND traces from your services, forwarding logs to Loki and traces to Tempo.
+It features better performance, cleaner configuration syntax (River), and native support for OpenTelemetry.

+> 🔍 **Complete Observability:** This demo showcases the **three pillars of observability**: metrics (Prometheus), logs (Loki), and **traces (Tempo)** - all correlated in Grafana for powerful debugging!

 **Microservices:**
 - API Service (8080) - Product catalog and orders